smrdgn/INFOTC-1600-Final-Project/TUTORIAL.md

 - Lastly, ensure that your device operating system is completely up to date.
 This can be done by going to "System Preferences > Software Update" and installing the latest version of macOS.

-# Step 1: Opem Boot Camp Assistant
+# Step 1: Open Boot Camp Assistant
 For the first step of this tutorial, open the Boot Camp Assistant application.
 This is found by going to "Finder > Applications > Utilities > Boot Camp Assistant".
 Read the Introduction message that is shown, then click "Continue".

 # Step 2: Partition Your Drive